-I have had these mixed pieces of pressed metal lying around for some years now.
-I knew I would find the right project for them eventually.
+I have had these mixed pieces of pressed metal lying around for some years always knowing I would eventually find the right project for them.

 They are the original old tin sheets often found on the ceilings of historic homes in Australia measuring 6 feet x 2 feet or 1800 cm x 60 mm.
 Basically, I don’t do a thing to them, other than a basic wipe over.
 I dare not lose any of that patina, that beautiful rust, the old chippy paint.
 Use them as I found them.

 And, yes, you can buy the the pressed metal sheets new now in exactly the same size as the originals.
 In fact they seem to be used in homes for various projects such as ceilings, walls, and as back splashes to name a few.
 The designs, certainly in SA, are historically accurate as the sheets are pressed from moulds made from the originals.

 Beautiful rust, chippy paint . . . the light is not always the best especially when I was working outside in the veranda area, at night.

 Initially, I lay the sheets out for size & suitability & to make sure I mix up the patterns as much as possible.

 Cutting & fitting.
 Laying out.
 Thinking.
 Planning.
 Mixing up.